 If you are considering selling an antique rug, contact us before you place it on consignment in an auction.
 You can then compare our offer against the auction estimate.
 If you are looking to buy, please visit our oriental rug store.

 Please visit ouroriental rug store.
 Our prices are more competitive than auctions and we offer you guaranteed satisfaction.

 Currently, there are six major houses in the U.S. that periodically schedule antique rug auctions: Bonhams, Christie's, Freeman's, Grogan, Skinner, and Sotheby's.
 Auction houses typically charge commissions and fees on both the buyer and the seller, which can add up to a substantial cutof the value of the rug, up to 50% of the hammer price in the case of the larger establishments.
 At the other end of the spectrum, online sites such as ebay charge much less, but they are typically swamped by dealers and cheap products.

 Prices at auctions are generally significantly lower than retail prices.
-In fact the majority of buyers at auctions are dealers themselves.
-But the risks are considerably higher as well, since the sales are final, and there is little time to inspect the rug carefully.
-Reputable auction-houses provide condition reports on the rugs, but these reports are often incomplete if not biased by the incentive to sell.
-And no matter what, about half of the price paid will go into commissions and fees on the buyer and the seller.
+In fact buyers at auctions are often dealers themselves.
+But the risks are considerably higher as well, since the sales are final, and there is little opportunity to inspect the rug carefully.
+Reputable auction-houses provide condition reports on the rugs, but these reports are often understated to help sell the rug.
+In any case, the auction house still charges hefty commissions and fees on the buyer and the seller.
 We would be happy to offer you our appraisal of an antique Persian rug before purchasing it.